Zambullidor Bogotano

 Colombian Grebe

-Habitat: The Colombian Grebe is a high-altitude species typically found in alpine lakes and marshes in the Andean region of Colombia.
+Habitat: The Colombian Grebe is a high-altitude species found in alpine lakes and marshes in the Andean region.
 It prefers clear, freshwater habitats with emergent vegetation for nesting and cover.

 Behavior: Colombian Grebes are skilled swimmers and divers, feeding on fish, insects, and other aquatic prey.
 They are known for their territorial behavior and are often seen in pairs or small groups within their home range.